WomenAndTech/static-site/README.md

 ### Interviews

 Save all interviews within the **`interview`** directory.
-Create a new folder for the interviewee and save the interview content into an index.php file following the structure below.
+Create a new folder for the interviewee, using their name, and save the content into an index.php file following the structure below.

 ```
 interview/firstname-lastname/index.php
 ```

 #### Interview Images
-Save all images within the `assets > img` folder.
+Save all images within the `assets/img` folder.

-To indicate the type of image, use a prefix followed by the name of the interviewee.
+To indicate the type of image used, name the file with a prefix followed by the name of the interviewee.
 Refer to the [style guide](http://womenandtech.github.io/style_guide) for image options and code samples.

 ```